Here is a snapshot of abortion laws around the world.

 Chile’s abortion policies have long been considered as some of the most restrictive in the world, but last year, its constitutional court approved a bill to allow women to access terminations if their life is in danger, if she has been raped or if a foetus will not survive.

-Other countries also allow abortions only in cases of rape or threat to the mother's or baby's health, including Cyprus and Poland in Europe.
+Other countries also allow abortions only in cases of rape or threat to the mother's or baby's health, including Poland.

-To the concerns of pro-choice groups, Poland's parliament rejected mid-January a draft bill that would have liberalised current abortion laws and sent for consideration a proposal to prohibit the procedure when foetuses are deformed.
+To the concerns of pro-choice groups, Poland's parliament rejected a draft bill last year that would have liberalised current abortion laws and sent for consideration a proposal to prohibit the procedure when foetuses are deformed.

 Poland already has the lowest recorded abortion rate in Europe at just two abortions per 1,000 live births in 2012.

-India does not allow medical terminations after 20 weeks unless there is a threat to the mother's life, while South Korea also has restrictive laws, bucking the regional trend.
+India does not allow medical terminations after 20 weeks unless there is a threat to the mother's life and rape cases, while South Korea also has restrictive laws, bucking the regional trend.
+Abortions are allowed in the case of rape, incest or impairment.

 Abortion has been accepted, without restriction, in most parts of North America, Europe and northern Asia as well as Cambodia, Guyana, Mozambique, South Africa, Uruguay and Vietnam.